ExplicITConsulting/set-outlooksignatures.com/benefactorcircle.en.md

 <p>Thanks to unique features and exclusive manufacturer availability, direct procurement in compliance with legal requirements is generally possible without a public tender.</p>

-<p>The add-on is an investment that pays off from day one - certainly for you as well:<br><a href="#financial-benefits" class="button is-link is-normal is-hovered has-text-black has-text-weight-bold" style="background-image: linear-gradient(to right, darkgoldenrod, goldenrod, darkgoldenrod, goldenrod, darkgoldenrod)">Cost-benefit analysis, business case</a></p>
+<p>The add-on is an investment that pays off from day one - certainly for you as well!</p>

+<p><a href="#financial-benefits" class="button is-link is-normal is-hovered has-text-black has-text-weight-bold" style="background-image: linear-gradient(to right, darkgoldenrod, goldenrod, darkgoldenrod, goldenrod, darkgoldenrod)">Cost-benefit analysis, business case</a></p>

 <p>We keep license costs as fair and transparent as possible:</p>
 <ul>